Koh Samui with Kids – 25 Fun Things to Do in 2026

 What are the Best Things To Do in Koh Samui With Kids?

-Top things to do with kids include visiting Big Buddha and Wat Plai Laem, swimming at Na Muang Waterfall, exploring the Secret Buddha Garden, playing at Kidomo indoor playground, and watching a fire show on the beach.
-Families also love the Samui Elephant Sanctuary, Coral Cove snorkeling, and sunset cruises on the Red Baron.
+In a nutshell: The best things to do in Koh Samui with kids include visiting Big Buddha and Wat Plai Laem, swimming at Na Muang Waterfall, exploring the Secret Buddha Garden, playing at Kidomo indoor playground, snorkeling at Coral Cove, visiting the Samui Elephant Sanctuary, and taking a sunset cruise on the Red Baron.

 1. Big Buddha (Wat Phra Yai)